 Your thyroid gland may be one of the most important glands in your body because it holds and secretes the master hormone.

-Thyroid function is tightly regulated by several organ systems and feedback loops in multiple areas in your body.
+Thyroid function is tightly regulated by several organ systems and feedback loops in multiple areas of your body.

 From start to finish there are no less than 6 very important steps.